top of page

 • The patient is not charged directly.

-• The medical provider bills Medicare directly.
+• The service provider bills Medicare directly.

 • Typically offered to: